 - Versatile and responsive to the scenario environmental conditions that may vary geographically, seasonally and diurnally (from day to night) within the scenario area

-- Provide protection from heat and rain
+- Provide protection from extremely hot summers, and cold and rainy winters.

-- Ability for floor covering to prevent conductive heat loss
+- Ability for floor covering to prevent conductive heat loss and exposure to dusty ground

 - Perform well structurally against: